Why Measure Efficiency of Stitching Lines

 • To compare actual line efficiency with the target efficiency of the factory

-• To perform comparative study between stitching lines and floors (even product wise comparison) and motivate low performing lines.
+• To perform a comparative study between stitching lines and floors (even product-wise comparison) and motivate low-performing lines.

-• Production team and industrial engineers are responsible for maintaining line efficiency as well as average factory efficiency up to certain level.
+• The production team and industrial engineers are responsible for maintaining line efficiency as well as average factory efficiency up to a certain level.
 To know their line performance they can’t avoid measuring line efficiency.

-• Actual direct labour cost is reverse proportional to average efficiency of a line.
-Labour cost can be reduced by increasing line efficiency.
-If factory measures its performance on daily or monthly, they can check how much they are improving their performance in each month.
+• Actual direct labor cost is reverse proportional to the average efficiency of a line.
+Labor costs can be reduced by increasing line efficiency.
+If the factory measures its performance daily or monthly, they can check how much they are improving its performance each month.

-• To analyze performance trend of the individual lines
+• To analyze the performance trend of the individual lines

 • To find improvement potential and impact on saving by increasing line efficiency